ChristofSeiler/CovRegFC/README.md

 # CovRegFC

-## R Package for Bayesian Analysis of Functional Connectivity
+## R Package for Multivariate Heteroscedasticity Models for Functional Connectivity

 This package implements our paper: